Harvard-IACS/CS287/_pages/project.md

 permalink: /project
 ---

 You will work in **groups of three** on a custom research project of your choosing.
-The project will span 12 weeks of the semester and will result in: (1) a high-quality, conference-style short paper (4 pages); (2) a 8-minute pre-recorded video presentation; and (3) the associated code to reproduce all work.
+The project will span 12 weeks of the semester and will result in: (1) a high-quality, conference-style short paper (4-5 pages, excluding references); (2) a 8-minute pre-recorded video presentation; and (3) the associated code to reproduce all work.

 ## MOTIVATION
 Since this is a graduate course, I wish to provide students with not only a solid foundation of advanced concepts, but also the opportunity to conduct _research_ within the field of NLP.